jamesericdavidson/jamesdavidson.xyz/content/projects.md

 I'm grateful to every single person who collaborated on the documentation I scoured to make dotfiles better.

-# jamesdavidson.xyz (2022)
+# jamesdavidson.xyz (2022-)

 {{< figure src="/images/gokarna.jpg" link="https://unsplash.com/photos/MyCKTYn9A78" target="\_blank" alt="" attr="Photo by [Raman Choudhary](https://unsplash.com/@codians) on [Unsplash](https://unsplash.com/s/photos/gokarna)." >}}

 ## Synopsis

-jamesdavidson.xyz is the latest iteration of my personal website.
-It is under active development, including content and [a fork of the website theme](https://codeberg.org/jamesericdavidson/gokarna) to add more features.

 The project uses the [Hugo](https://gohugo.io/) static site generator.

-Theme code is licensed under the GNU General Public License v3.0.
+The [Gokarna](https://github.com/526avijitgupta/gokarna) theme is licensed under the GNU General Public License v3.0.

 Content is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.
 With the exception of the [Linux Lab](/posts/the-linux-lab), which uses the GNU Free Documentation License, Version 1.3; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.